Broker and ex-banker charged over alleged multimillion-dollar fraud syndicate

 The operation involved, Strike Force Myddleton, was established in January 2024 by State Crime Command’s Financial Crimes Squad, with assistance from the NSW Crime Commission, to investigate a criminal syndicate targeting Sydney automotive financing companies.

-Police allege the group used stolen personal information to secure loans for luxury “ghost cars” that did not exist, before expanding into large-scale personal, business and home loan fraud.
+Police allege the group used stolen personal information to secure loans for luxury “ghost cars” that did not exist, before expanding into large-scale personal, business, and home loan fraud.

-To date, 25 people have been charged under Strike Force Myddleton and the NSW Crime Commission has restrained $95 million in assets.
+To date, 25 people have been charged under Strike Force Myddleton, and the NSW Crime Commission has restrained $95 million in assets.

 Commander of the Financial Crimes Squad, Detective Superintendent Gordon Arbinja, said investigators were now entering a critical phase of the operation.

-“Strike Force Myddleton has reached a significant midpoint in its investigations, and our focus is now shifting toward professional facilitators – the bankers, brokers, lawyers and accountants who enable this type of offending,” Det Supt Arbinja said.
+“Strike Force Myddleton has reached a significant midpoint in its investigations, and our focus is now shifting toward professional facilitators – the bankers, brokers, lawyers and accountants who enable this type of offending,” Arbinja said.

 “These corrupt insiders undermine the integrity of Australia’s lending system, and without their involvement, fraud on this scale simply wouldn’t be possible.

-“The community expects financial institutions to be safe and trustworthy, and we will not hesitate to hold to account anyone who abuses their position for criminal gain.
+“The community expects financial institutions to be safe and trustworthy, and we will not hesitate to hold to account anyone who abuses their position for criminal gain.”

-NSW Crime Commission Executive Director Darren Bennett said the NSWCC had worked alongside police throughout the investigation.
+NSW Crime Commission executive director Darren Bennett said the NSWCC had worked alongside police throughout the investigation.

 “Today’s arrests are another positive outcome.
 We look forward to assisting the investigation through our unique capabilities until this matter is finalised.
 I congratulate the police on today’s arrests.”